 Getting intrigued, and want some logistics?
-Oak Lodge is an easy hour drive from Pittsburgh (a city that we LOVED), a 35-minute drive to Fallingwater, and just 15 minutes from the cute town of Ligonier which boasts an epic garden and collection of glass paperweights.
+Oak Lodge is an easy hour drive from Pittsburgh (a city that we LOVED), a 35-minute drive to Fallingwater and Ohiopyle State Park, and just 15 minutes from the cute town of Ligonier which boasts an epic garden and collection of glass paperweights.
 Oh, and the largest cave in Pennsylvania, epic Laurel Caverns is nearby, too.

 This bed and breakfast isn’t just for out-of-towners, though.
 Pittsburgh-dwellers looking for a romantic getaway nearby: Oak Lodge’s cabins are the place for you!

-For other opinions on Oak Lodge, pop by here for traveler reviews (a TripAdvisor affiliate link), and ogle all the 5-star ratings.
+For other opinions on Oak Lodge, pop by (affiliate link) here for traveler reviews, and ogle all the 5-star ratings.
 It’s clear that we’re not the only guests who can’t stop dreaming about those delicious cabins!